alesssia/YAMP/README.md

 Please note that Nextflow is not included in the Docker container and should be installed as explained [here](https://www.nextflow.io/docs/latest/getstarted.html).

+## Troubleshooting

+We have listed all known issues and solutions on this [wiki page](https://github.com/alesssia/YAMP/wiki/Troubleshooting).
+Please report any issue using the [GitHub platform](https://github.com/alesssia/YAMP/issues).

 ## Changelog